bacook17/behalf/README.md

 BarnEs-Hut ALgorithm For CS205

-Please visit out [project website](https://anaroxanapop.github.io/behalf/) to learn more.
+Please visit our [project website](https://anaroxanapop.github.io/behalf/) to learn more.

 ### Installation
 To install `behalf`, first clone and navigate into the repository.